Short CV for Robert E. Buxbaum

 Specializes in hydrogen separations and membrane reactors.
 Manufactures Mr. Hydrogen, hydrogen purifiers.

 Supervised research in separations and thermodynamics (particularly involving hydrogen).
 Collaborated on several projects in neuronal growth.
-Taught thermodynamics, (undergraduate, graduate, and advanced).
-Also taught courses in engineering materials, biological thermodynamics, heat transfer, polymer science and absorption and liquid extraction.
+Taught thermodynamics, engineering materials, biological thermodynamics, heat transfer, polymer science, absorption and liquid extraction.

 • Argonne National Laboratory, 1986 (Summer)